michaeljoseph/a-brief-history-of-the-word/talk/a-brief-history-of-the-word.md

 that we've invented.
 Many people live by reading, writing, editing, reviewing, publishing, printing, advertising and interacting with words.

 My bold claim (gaffe, you had one job) is that the word is our first tool.
 A seemingly inconsequential descendant of the far more important inventions of language and ideas you say?
-Well, to be precise(r), there were two related things: the invention of the letter and being able to write things down.
+Well, to be precise(r), there were two related
+things:
+- the invention of the letter and
+- being able to write things down
 My claim is that there is a direct evolutionary link between the invention of the word, and the internet.
 ---
 title: text-editing
 layout: tweet

 ???
 #9
 And, as people who build, maintain, benefit and profit from that wonderous invention- you know that it's words all the way down.
 And until very recently, very wordy at the eyeball interface level too.
 ---
 title: monochrome
 type: media